BjoB/spotit_game/README.md

-# spotit_game
-Deck generation for "Spot it!" card game
+# Deck generation for "Spot it!" card game